Seattle's Child

 Mercer Slough Nature Park

-BellevueLooking up the slough from the middle of this park, you can get a view of office towers through the trees, but this natural area feels far away from the bustle of Bellevue.
+Looking up the slough from the middle of this park, you can see office towers through the trees, but this natural area feels far away from the bustle of Bellevue.
 There is a long, snaking section of boardwalk around the bridge over the slough, and shorter sections where side trails encounter boggy bits.
 Wear masks.
-In many places the trail is too narrow to pass another party safely without them.
+The trail is too narrow in many places to pass another party safely without them.

 Juanita Bay Park

-KirklandThis park on Kirklandās waterfront has three different boardwalks.
+This park on Kirkland’s waterfront has three different boardwalks.
 If you have to choose one, it should be the West Boardwalk/Nature Trail.
 But try not to do just one.
-For such a small park, navigating is awkward for the novice.
+Navigating such a small park is awkward for the novice.
 Take a picture of the trail map at the entrance.
-You could also try using Google Maps or, if you have a child who plays Pokemon Go, those maps are great.
-Wear masks.
+You could also try using Google Maps, or if you have a child who plays Pokemon Go, those maps are great.

-Seen on a late July visit: a family of river otters playing at the edge of the lily pads.
+Seen on a visit: a family of river otters playing at the edge of the lily pads.
 Eight turtles on a log (they nest in the park).
 Signs of a battle between humans and beavers: a cottonwood tree encased in chain-link fencing, with fresh beaver gnawings below the edge of the metal.

 Accessibility: Gently sloping gravel paths that are stroller and wheelchair friendly.